jupyterhub/team-compass/docs/team/member-guide.md

 thoughtful when using it!
 To that extent, here are a few guidelines when deciding to merge things into one of our repositories:

+* **Use your best judgment**.
+As a member of the JupyterHub teams, we trust your judgment, and we ask you to use your best judgment in deciding when to take an action.
 * **Make sure it's quality code**.
 We know this is somewhat subjective, but ensure that the code is well-organized and thoughtfully-written, that any new features are documented, and that it abides by best-practices in Python,